hyperledger-cacti/cacti/packages/cactus-plugin-keychain-memory-wasm/src/main/rust/generated/openapi/rust-server/README.md

 # Rust API for openapi_client

-Contains/describes the Keychain API types/paths for Hyperledger Cactus.
+Contains/describes the Hyperledger Cactus Keychain Memory WASM plugin which is designed to help with testing and development and is implemented in Rust instead of Typescript.

 ## Overview